alirezakay/rp-app/readme.md

     - ...

 This is just the beginning of the project!
-So if there is some bugs, just mention it.
+So if there was some bugs, just mention it.
-We will try to fix it.
+We'll try to fix it.

 <hr />

 ***NOTE THAT***

-> You can not use inline php codes in react files straightly
+> You can not use inline php codes in react files directly.

->> But you can use php in index.php (index file) and use ajax requests.
+>> But you can use php in the **index.php** (index file) or use ajax requests.

->> Test with live php server

 ### Install
 Install the package by `npm` or `yarn`.

-Note that you should have already installed yarn by `npm i -g yarn`.
+Note that you must have already installed *yarn* by: `npm i -g yarn`.

 ```
 npm i -g rp-app
 ```
+OR
 ```
 yarn global add rp-app
 ```

 ### Create And Run
-You can create an app with the command bellow ( \`dir\` is the directory name you wanna be created! ):
+You can create an app with the command bellow ( \`**dir**\` is the directory name, you wanna be created! ) :

 ```
 rp-app create <dir>
 ```

-Then, run the default app contents on the dev server by:
+Then, run the app on the dev server by:

 ```
 cd <dir>